actions/github-script/docs/alternative-setup.md

 ### The `ci-workflow.yml` file
-Note that we only need to specify the script here because the path will be resolved to the `uses: ./actions` path by `process.env.GITHUB_ACTION_PATH`. i.e the same folder as we are executing the action from.
+Note that we only need to specify the script name here because the path will be resolved to the `uses: ./actions` path by `process.env.GITHUB_ACTION_PATH`. i.e the same folder as we are executing the action from.
 ```yml